bluebanquise/bluebanquise/tutorials/docs/servers_farm_system_administration.md

 ```

 Then login on node using `ssh -X -C` to be able to launch `firefox`.
 Note however that this can be extremely slow.
-A better way is to use ssh port forwarding features (`-L`), but this part is not covered this training.
+A better way is to use ssh port forwarding features (`-L`), this part is covered later in this training.

-Also, install clustershell and ipmitool, these will be used for computes nodes deployment and PXE tools.
+Also, install ipmitool if using an IPMI compatible cluster, these will be used for computes nodes deployment and PXE tools.

 ```
-dnf install clustershell ipmitool
+dnf install ipmitool
 ```

 ### 5.2.
 DHCP server